 Some find it lucky, some unlucky – so, either buy your lottery tickets or stay home and wrap yourself in bubble wrap this Friday.

-21st of April – Winners announced of The Queen’s Award for Enterprise in Business
+TBC – Winners announced of The Queen’s Award for Enterprise in Business

 Have you applied and are eagerly awaiting the announcement?
 No, maybe think about applying for one of the 2019 awards?
 The four categories include: Innovation, Sustainable Development, International Trade and Promoting Opportunity.
 Utilise this opportunity to get known for excellence or reach out to companies such as JCB who have won previously to help your organisation improve.

 Easter, the first big holiday after Christmas has customers spending thousands on Easter-related merchandise.
 There are also opportunities for non-Easter related selling too, by using the occasion as a springboard for new lines and special ‘spring’ offers.

 First celebrated in 1970, and now coordinated globally by the Earth Day Network, it’s celebrated in some 193 countries, with events to demonstrate support for environmental protection.
 A great opportunity for environmentally-friendly businesses to raise their awareness.

 Together with Guinness World Records and Virgin, this event gains a huge coverage.
 Why not jump on the running bandwagon and liveblog the runners’ way around the course whilst offering new lines or deals.